Longjumeau

 Longjumeau (/fr/) is a commune in the Essonne department, France.
 It is located 18.2 km south from the center of Paris.
 Inhabitants of Longjumeau are known as Longjumellois (/fr/) in French.

 History

-Longjumeau Party School

 In 1911, Lenin founded the Longjumeau Party School to provide instruction to selected militants of the Russian Social Democratic Workers Party who would travel from Russia to attend.
 There were 18 students, with three each from Moscow and St Petersburg, with the rest coming from across the Russian Empire.
 Lenin was the principal lecturer delivering 56 lectures on diverse subjects.
 Other instructors included: Nikolai Semashko, David Riazanov, Charles Rappoport, Inessa Armand, Zdzisław Leder ^{pl}, and Anatoli Lunacharsky.